Emerge/level-subkey/README.md

     * advantage: .
     * disadvantage: performance down a little, key human-readable down a little.
       * the integer and json object can not be readable.
++ LRU-cache supports
+  + cache option(boolean, default: true)
++ subkey with dynamic attributes supports
+  * these attributes are stored in database.

 ## Main Concepts

+The key is always string only.

 * Key Path
 * Key
 * Key attributes
+* Value
+  * the value is json object format currently.

 ## Stability